 When the iPhone launched, many other companies jumped in to capitalize on this new Mobile frontier.
 Apps were designed to work seamlessly with Apple’s iOS which in turn, gave Apple a lot of control.
+Suddenly, a lot of other people wanted in on the mobile devices and wanted a piece of the action.
 Designing an app these days is less exploratory and more along the lines of, “I beseech thee Mightly Apple, please accept us into your app store.”

 Hardware Drives Software

 Ask any tech professional and they’ll say the same thing: “Hardware is hard.”
 The iPhone would be nothing without software and visa versa.
 So why didn’t Apple release their own social media platform?
 When Apple was starting, there wasn’t software without hardware.
 It’s like buying a CD–sure, you have the CD, but if you didn’t have a disc reader, there was no way for you to enjoy the CD.
 You needed the system before you got the program, and even if you got the program at that point, you were lucky.
 Even though hardware is indeed hard, it’s the host of the entire system and is absolutely necessary.
 You can’t run programs on thin air alone–there has to be something for the program to run on.

 Software Has Never Been As Impactful As Hardware, Until Now

 Before smartphones, software was built to support hardware.
 Though today, software has the ability to function independently as its own product, it still relies on hardware for success, even working exclusively to support it.
 It’s amazing to think not only of how many social platforms the iPhone has made possible, but how many millions of dollars have been made for how many apps entirely unrelated to Apple.